 Be discerning when adding new credit

 If you add too many new lines of credit too quickly, you will hurt your score.
 Also, the type of credit you add can adversely affect your credit score.
 Avoid adding credit from retail stores or consumer loans.
 If you feel compelled to respond to a credit card offer, make sure it’s a good one, offering better terms than on your existing cards, otherwise, it’s not worth the temporary hit to your credit score.
 Also, if you apply for credit too often, it will hurt your credit score.
-Check out other tips and tricks on W88Asia.

 Which types of credit cards can help build credit?